zierf/docker-php-frameworks/ReadMe.md

 ```bash
 ./bin/composer.sh require --dev profiler
 ```
 You can then configure the *web-profiler* in the `/www/config/packages/dev/web_profiler.yaml` file and enable/disable the toolbar any time by setting `web_profiler.toolbar: false`.

 ### Install Doctrine ORM and update database
-Install *Doctrine ORM* in Symfony.
+Install *Doctrine ORM* in Symfony:
 ```bash
 ./bin/composer.sh require doctrine maker
 ```